-To accomplish our 2-week Rajasthan itinerary, we decided to hire a car with a driver.
+To accomplish our Rajasthan itinerary for 14 days, we decided to hire a car with a driver.
 Our decision was based on the distance we wanted to cover in Rajasthan.
 It was also beneficial having a knowledgeable local as an experienced guide and fixer.
 This made our Rajasthan trip very easy.

 The company we chose was extremely helpful.
-They advised us about our Rajasthan itinerary via email so that we ended up with a tailor-made experience.
+They advised us about our Rajasthan itinerary for 14 days via email so that we ended up with a tailor-made experience.
 For more details read our post about how to hire a car with a local driver in Delhi.

 Is it Worth Visiting Rajasthan?